ATMs are located in the main hospital café and by the security desk on the first floor.

 Proceeds are donated back to the hospital.
 Cash and credit cards are accepted.

-We offer free wireless internet access: physician_guest.
+We offer free wireless internet access.
+To connect, select the physician_guest network.
 Enter your name and email address, and you will have 24-hour internet access.

 Please contact our Security team at 661-726-6250.

-All medicines you take in the hospital need to be prescribed, filled, and given to you by hospital staff.
-Tell your care team about any medicines you regularly take.
-If you brought any prescription or over-the-counter medicines to the hospital, please have a loved one take them home for you.
+All medications you take in the hospital need to be prescribed, filled, and given to you by hospital staff.
+Tell your care team about any medications you regularly take.
+If you brought any prescription or over-the-counter medications to the hospital, please have a loved one take them home for you.
 If you still need them, hospital staff will give them to you.

 During your stay, if you feel that your needs are not being met, please first communicate with your nurse or care team.
 If your nurse is unable to assist you, ask to speak with the unit manager/director.
 (On nights and weekends, ask for the house supervisor.)
 For unresolved concerns, please contact the Patient Experience department by phone at 661-949-5650 Monday through Friday from 8:00 a.m. to 4:30 p.m., or by email at patientfeedback@avmc.org.